linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Primer-on-Universal-Basic-Income.md

 # Developed World Studies

 Positive effects on economic and general wellbeing.
 Treated households enjoyed better physical and mental health, educational performance, and homeownership rates.
-○ A modest reduction in work effort.
-Primary earners worked about  $5 - 10\%$  less and were unemployed for longer stretches of time.
-The reduction in working hours was much larger for secondary and tertiary earners  $(15 - 30\%)$ , who devoted more time to child care and education.
+- A modest reduction in work effort.
+Primary earners worked about $5-10\%$ less and were unemployed for longer stretches of time.
+The reduction in working hours was much larger for secondary and tertiary earners $(15-30\%)$, who devoted more time to child care and education.

 # Developing World Studies

-o No decline, or an increase, in hours worked, greater employment participation, and improved employment outcomes.
+- No decline, or an increase, in hours worked, greater employment participation, and improved employment outcomes.
 In the cases where hours worked declined, the attribution showed the reduction to be mainly in the elderly and dependents.
-An increase in savings and investment, with recipient households investing a portion of the proceeds in income generating goods (livestock, agricultural productive assets etc.).
+- An increase in savings and investment, with recipient households investing a portion of the proceeds in income generating goods (livestock, agricultural productive assets etc.).
 Some studies also found that incomes after the transfers had ceased were higher than when they began.
-No noticeable increase, and frequently a decline, in consumption towards "temptation goods" (e.g. alcohol, tobacco).
+- No noticeable increase, and frequently a decline, in consumption towards "temptation goods" (e.g. alcohol, tobacco).
-○ A general improvement in health, education, and female empowerment indicators, as well as a notable decline in child labor.
+- A general improvement in health, education, and female empowerment indicators, as well as a notable decline in child labor.

 # What would UBI cost if implemented in the US?

 Below we take a rough cut at estimating how much it would cost to implement UBI in the United States.
 We first look at what it would cost to pay every American citizen the current poverty threshold ( \$12,000 a year - an amount less than half what the Swiss proposed implementing in 2016).
-This would end up costing\$ 3.8 trillion (or  $21\%$  of GDP and  $78\%$  of all tax revenues and contributions for government social insurance).
+This would end up costing $3.8 trillion (or $21\%$ of GDP and $78\%$ of all tax revenues and contributions for government social insurance).

 We next look at how much of this expenditure could be funded through scrapping existing social programs and replacing them with a UBI (as some proponents argue).
 We first imagine the highly unlikely scenario in which all social spending (excluding infrastructure spending and education, but includes almost all other government transfers to households including healthcare) is scrapped.
-This would free up about  $\sim 92\%$  of the funds needed to implement UBI.
+This would free up about $\sim92\%$ of the funds needed to implement UBI.
 We subsequently imagine that only income support programs (disability, retirement & social security, welfare, and unemployment benefits) are axed.
-This would yield  $\sim 37\%$  of the required funding.
-Finally, excluding social security, retirement and disability from the list of replaceable programs leaves only  $11\%$  of the costs for a UBI of \$12,000 covered through replacing existing components of the welfare state.
+This would yield $\sim37\%$ of the required funding.
+Finally, excluding social security, retirement and disability from the list of replaceable programs leaves only $11\%$ of the costs for a UBI of $12,000 covered through replacing existing components of the welfare state.

 Finally, we imagine two scenarios in which the payouts of UBI are reduced depending on the income level of the receipt.
 For instance, in the first scenario, every  $of income earned will reduce UBI by 10 cents, meaning that if you make\$ 120,000 you will not receive a basic income, and if you make \$60,000 you will receive only half (i.e. \$6000).
 While this is technically not a Universal Basic Income, it may offer a compromise solution between securing the underlying goals of UBI and the constraints/concerns surrounding financing it.
 As you can see below, this reduces the cost of implementing UBI significantly.
 However, even using a steep slope, existing income support programs will fall short of fully financing UBI - and additional revenues will likely need to be raised.